Additional Information and links

 Goldens were developed as a sporting breed able to handle a day’s hunting routinely.
 They need to have hard consistent exercise daily (20-30 minutes twice a day is usually sufficient) or they may have difficulty adjusting to the “calm house pet” role expected by most owners.
 A fenced in yard is especially important in providing the dog enough exercise.
 Another option is a fenced dog park or walking trail.
 You must have a plan to give your golden enough exercise on a daily basis or both of you will be miserable.
 The younger the golden, the more exercise they generally need.

-G Goldens are faithful companions.
-They are usually always by your side, many will follow you from room to room.
+Goldens are faithful companions.
+They are usually always by your side; many will follow you from room to room.
 They will lie in the kitchen while you cook and at your feet while you watch TV.
 If you don’t want that much togetherness, a golden isn’t for you!
 They must be near their humans to be happy.
-Be prepared to do a lot of hands on petting with your golden – they love it.
+Be prepared to do a lot of hands-on petting with your golden – they love it.
 Some goldens are downright needy in their desire for attention from their humans.

-Yo You may have visions of letting your dog play fetch in an open field or running free on the beach.
-As a sporting dog they are easily distracted by birds, animals or moving objects; they must be kept leashed when being exercised outside of a fenced yard to keep them from running off.
+You may have visions of letting your dog play fetch in an open field or running free on the beach.
+As a sporting dog they are easily distracted by birds, animals or moving objects; they must be kept leashed when being exercised outside of a fenced yard.

 Shedding